jsong073/Inheritance3/README.md

-Inheritance activity #3 on Canvas
+Inheritance activity #3 and #4 on Canvas